archii/nephosapitest/README.md

 # raxapitest
 ----------
-Some demo files for using the Rackspace Heat API and other APIs.
+Some demo files for using the Rackspace APIs with Python.

 To use
 	install the python-heatclient Python package: 'pip install python-heatclient'